imAIgene-Dream3D/BEHAV3D/docs/source/processing/segmentation/apoc.md

 After training, **Show classifier statistics** opens a table of **feature importance** (one row per filter×sigma×channel combination, e.g. `difference_of_gaussian_sigma2_channel0`).
 Higher importance means the forest relied on that column more when splitting.

+The Importance cells are color-coded from **green (more informative)** toward **red (less informative)**.
+Start with the proposed preset and, when object scale is uncertain, a broader candidate set; then use this table to remove consistently low-importance rows before retraining and checking the probability-map preview.

 - **One row dominates** (much higher than the rest).
 Often the classifier found one strong cue (e.g. a T-cell channel at σ `2`).
 It is a problem if preview looks **overfitted** to your painted labels, or if importance is high on a **noisy or artefact** channel you should disable.
 - **Many rows near zero** → safe to uncheck those filter×sigma boxes in *Tune Features* (or drop channels) and retrain for a faster, leaner model.
 - **Dominating filter** means a **specific row in the grid** (e.g. `DoG` at σ `1`).
 Fix by unchecking that row if it is redundant, or by fixing labels/channels if the model is latching onto the wrong cue.